 Ireland’s development cooperation priority countries

 Ireland has nine partner countries, eight of them in Sub-Saharan Africa and one in Southeast Asia: Ethiopia, Malawi, Mozambique, Tanzania, Uganda, Zambia, Sierra Leone and Viet Nam.
-It has also had an ongoing development programme in South Africa since 1994 in support of the country’s transition from apartheid to democracy and works with a number of partners to support peace, stability and development in Timor Leste.
-Ireland also prioritises support to a small numbers of conflict-affected countries and fragile contexts.
+It has also had an ongoing development programme in South Africa since 1994 in support of the country’s transition from apartheid to democracy.
+Ireland works in Timor Leste as well as conflict-affected countries and fragile contexts to support peace, stability and development.